finnhodgkin/learn-phoenix-todo-example/README.md

     resources "/todos", TodoController

 ### Do the router thing
-Following the hint above, add the new `todos` route to the router (`/lib/ptodos_web/router.ex`) :sparkles:
+Following the hint above add the new `todos` route to the router (`/lib/ptodos_web/router.ex`) :sparkles:

 >__The router__